Enter the Dragon (Once Upon a Time)

-"Enter the Dragon" is the fifteenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on March 15, 2015.
+"Enter the Dragon" is the fourteenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on March 15, 2015.

 In this episode, Regina goes undercover for the heroes; and Mr. Gold masquerades as Hook, while flashbacks show how she and Maleficent met.

 Plot

 Opening Sequence

 A tree that Maleficent left burning for eternity is shown in the forest.